fshowalter/movielog/reviews/1114-three-oclock-high-1987.md

 <!-- end -->

 My nitpick: Jerry didn’t connect.
-Entertaining performance by Casey Siemaszko, but the script paints him as a bumbling doofus who’s his own worst enemy.
+Casey Siemaszko delivers an entertaining performance, but the script paints him as a bumbling doofus who’s his own worst enemy.
 Hard to root for him.
 Instead, imagine a draft where the second-act finale sees him accept his fate and adopt a devil-may-care attitude befitting a dying man.
 It kicks off with him seducing Miss Farmer and gets darker and weirder.
 Too much?
-Perhaps, but I can’t help wishing this were a bit edgier.
+Perhaps, but I can’t help wishing this packed a bit more edge.